 Rabies Prevention Information

 Rabies is a deadly disease caused by a virus that attacks the nervous system.
 In Maryland, rabies is found most often in raccoons, skunks, foxes, bats, and groundhogs.
 Other mammals, including dogs, cats, and farm animals can also get rabies.
 Rabies is almost always fatal once symptoms appear, but is completely preventable.
+Read below to learn more about how you can avoid rabies exposure and what to do if you have been bitten by a strange animal.

 IF YOU HAVE BEEN BITTEN OR SCRATCHED BY AN ANIMAL THAT MIGHT HAVE RABIES, DON’T WAIT!
 GET MEDICAL ATTENTION [After you have done so, Report an Animal Bite]